Concepts

 An Optimize Live recommendation is the set of resource requests and limits that the machine learning algorithm has determined to be optimal for a workload, based on historical utilization observations.

-During this intial 7-day metrics collection period, you can view preliminary recommendations based on the metrics collected so far:
+During this initial 7-day metrics collection period, you can view preliminary recommendations based on the metrics collected so far:

-• For hours 2 to 24 after installation, metrics collection continues and preliminary recommendations are generated hourly.
+• For the first 24 hours after installation, metrics collection continues and preliminary recommendations are generated hourly.
 You might notice the recommendations becoming more refined.

 • On day 2 to 7 after installation, metrics collection continues and preliminary recommendations are generated once daily.